keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/oauth20-login.md

 The **login request** is assumed to require the OAuth2 authorization and its response must be in JSON format (plaintext is not supported).

 ## Examples
+The following examples demonstrate how to use OAuth with a basic login request and Google API in Generic Extractor.

 ### Basic Configuration
 The following configuration shows how to set up an OAuth **login request**: